Traditional dresses in South Africa are gaining in popularity. Both amongst the baby boomer and millennial generation.

-He finished his high school at Vaal University Thuto Lesedi and went to study introduction to Internal Auditing before going on to study fashion and technology at Vaal University, where he graduate 1998.
+After finishing his high school at Vosloorus, Tlale went to study Internal Auditing.
+Thereafter, he went on to study Fashion and Technology at Vaal University, where he graduated 1998.

 From 1999 until 2003, he taught at Vaal University, specializing in compute-averse design, creative design, and pattern grading.

 In 2003, he won the Elle New Talent at SA Fashion Week, and his line David Tlale debuted at the same time.

 He forms a core part of our design scene which is infused with earthy freshness owing to South Africa’s rich cultural diversity.
 This adds drama to our creative industry in a globally competitive market.